 His play was good enough to earn a four-year, $22 million deal from the Toronto Maple Leafs before the 2001 season and, though injuries hampered him, he performed well.
 His second year, he would finish in the top 15 in league scoring with 79 points and earned his first piece of individual hardware: the 2002-03 Lady Byng.

 A major hip injury would limit him to just 37 games in 2003-04, but there was a bright spot: he became just the second Russian-born NHL player to reach 1,000 career points.

 Alexander Moligny’s NHL Career Winds Down

-Since retiring, the six-time NHL All-Star has become vice president of the Kontinental Hockey League, managing the league’s relationship with the NHL amongst other duties.
+Since retiring, the six-time NHL All-Star has been vice president of the Kontinental Hockey League, managing the league’s relationship with the NHL among other duties.

 “Alexander The Great” will go down as a pioneer, a disappointment, a Sabres legend, and a “What If?”
 But when the anyone puts together a list of the greatest Russians to play the game, they’ll have a hard time leaving him off.

 This article was originally published in March, 2015.

 Enjoy more great hockey history and ‘Best of’ posts in the THW Archives